-THE new RCA Screen-Grid Radiotron a very remarkable advance in vacuum tube design has made possible the construction of a simplified Radiola receiver of amazingly high
+THE new RCA Screen-Grid Radiotron-a very remarkable construction of a simplified Radiola receiver of annazingly high efficiency.

-The creation of the associated research laboratories of RCA, General Electric and Westinghouse, this new Radiotron of great amplifying power has been for years under test and development.
-A special circuit had to be devised to make full use of its remurkable capabilities.
+The creation of the associated research laboratories of RCA.
+General Electric and Westinghouse, this new Radiatrou of great amplifying power has been for years under test and development.
+A special circuit had to be devised to make full use of its remarkable capabilities.

-The same RCA engineers who developed the tube, and then the circuit, have now designed Radiolas 41 and 46 to make the most efficient use of the Screen-Grid Radiotron in radio receivers operated with alternating current.
+The same RCA engineers who developed the tube, and then the eircuit, have now designed Rodiolas 44 and 16 to make the most efficient use of the Screen-Grid Radiotron in radio receivers overated with alternation correct.

-The new Radiolas utilize only five vacuum tubes-three of which are Screen-Grid Radiotrons.
-There is also employed a new poweramplifying Radiotron, with capacity for much greater volume without distortion.
+The new Badiolas utilize only five vacuum tubes-three of which are Sereen-Grid Radiotrons.
+There is also employed a new poweramplifying Radiotron, with eapseity for much greater volume without distortion.

-The beauty of tone achieved in these new Radiolas has never before been possible in receiving sets employing so few tubes or selling at these prices.
-The full rich tones of the hass register are a revelation in radio reproduction.
+The beauty of tone achieved in these new Radiolas has never before here possible in receiving sets couploying so few tubes or selling at these prices.
+The full rich tones of the bass register are a revelation in radio reproduction.

-Radiola 41 (table model) is in a compact, two-tone walnut veneer cubinet of graceful design.
+Radiola 41 (table model) is in a compact, two-tone walnut veneer calinet of graceful design.
 The console model, Radiola 46, makes use of the finest of all reproducers, the famous RCA Electro-Dynamic Speaker, an integral part of the assembly.

-Among the interesting refinements in the new instruments are the concentric, or "two-in-one," tuning and volume control; the special switch to maintain high quality of reproduction for both distant and local stations; and the selector dial graduated for kilocycles, with readings magnified on an illuminated window.
+Among the interesting refinements in the new instruments are the concentric, or "two-in-one," tuning and volume control; the apecial avisite to maintain high quality of reproduction for both distont and local stations; and the selector dial graduated for kilocycles, with reading, magnified on an illuminated window.
 Again-all the world's knowledge of radio in these newest RCA Radiolas-the product of the world's greatest radio research laboratories.

-BLY WITH CONTIDENCE WHERE YOU SEE THIS SIGN
+NEY WITH CONFIDENCE WHERE YOU SEE THIS SIGN

-RCA Radiolas and Loudspeakers may be purchased through RCA Radiola Dealers on the convenient RCA Time Payment Plan.
+RC.4 Radialas and Loudspeakers may be purchased through RC.4 Radiala Dealers on the convenient RCA Time Payment Plan.
+RADIOLA DIVISION.

-RADIOLA DIVISION RADIO-VICTOR CORPORATION OF AMERICA
+RADIO-VICTOR CORPORATION OF AMERICA